-Starting your dryer
+Starting or stopping your dryer:

-Close the door and select a cycle and temperature.
-See pages 7-11 for additional setting information.
+Close the door and select a cycle, time, and temperature (if necessary).
+See pages 7-10 for additional setting information.
 Your dryer automatically stops when a cycle ends.

-Stopping and restarting your dryer
+Stopping and restarting your dryer:

 Open the dryer door or turn the Cycle Control Knob to OFF.
 Close the door; make new selections (if necessary).
 Push the Start Button.